VictorGoic0/The-Gauntlets-Designer/tasks.md

 - [ ] Newly created text can be rotated immediately
 - [x] Text maintains correct size after resize then rotate
 - [x] Multiple transforms in a row work without snap-back
+- [x] No NaN warnings in console when idle or interacting with shapes
 - [ ] All existing functionality still works